 As hinted at earlier, when analyzing samples using a GPC/SEC system with advanced detectors knowing the exact concentration of the sample at each data slice is critical.
 The calculation of all molecular parameters from the light scattering, viscometer, and UV detectors is dependent on knowing the sample concentration, as indicated in the equations below.
 When the dn/dc value is known, a sample of unknown concentration can be analyzed and the RI signal can be used to determine the concentration.
 This concentration is then applied to the other detector equations allowing for the calculation of molecular weight, IV, and other related properties.
 Ultimately, the dn/dc value is important because it is the link that translates the raw RI signal to sample concentration.

 Taking advantage of the direct relationship between concentration and dn/dc value, there is a way to use the OMNISEC software to easily calculate an unknown dn/dc value.
-The one requirement is that the sample be completely soluble in the dissolution solvent and mobile phase so that the input concentration corresponds to the mass of sample observed by the detectors.
+The one requirement is that the sample is completely soluble in the dissolution solvent and mobile phase so that the input concentration corresponds to the mass of the sample observed by the detectors.
 The software will assume a 100% sample recovery, and by knowing the input concentration and injection volume will relate the amount of mass injected into the system to the RI signal observed.
 Since the concentration is known in this case, the only unknown parameter in the RI equation listed above is the dn/dc value, which the software will calculate and display.
 A more thorough version of this approach is to analyze a dilution series of a sample and obtain the dn/dc value from the relationship between the RI response and the various sample concentrations.
 However, these methods fall short when the sample concentration or purity is not known, the sample is not completely soluble, or any other situation in which the assumption of 100% recovery cannot be met.

 What are the effects of dn/dc?